A local councillor from Reus is detained and taken to the court, accused of a hate crime against the Spanish national police corps

 It is all “a consequence of the events of 3-Oct and for having signed the Reus City council manifesto”.

-On the days leading up to the October 1 referendum on Catalonia’s self-determination, that the State had declared to be “illegal”, squads of the Spanish police forces (“Cuerpo Nacional de Policia” and “Guardia Civil”) were deployed in Catalonia and took part in the violent repression at the polling stations.
-More than 1,000 civilians who had gone to peacefully vote, were treated by the medical authorities.
+On the days prior to the October 1 referendum on Catalonia’s self-determination (which was declared “illegal” by the Spanish State), squads of the Spanish police forces (“Cuerpo Nacional de Policia” and “Guardia Civil”) were deployed in Catalonia and took part in the violent repression at the polling stations.
+More than 1,000 civilians who had gone peacefully to vote, were treated by the medical authorities.

-In Reus, some of the deployed policemen were lodged in a hotel in the city centre, the Gaudí.
-On October 3, protests outside the Gaudí Hotel increased, as they did in Plaça Mercadal, in front of the city hall, where the various municipal groups supporting independence read a four-point manifesto, the last point of which called for the departure of the Spanish police forces temporarily lodged in the city.
+In Reus, some of the deployed policemen were lodged in the Gaudí Hotel, in the city centre.
+On October 3, protests outside the Gaudí Hotel increased, as they did in Plaça Mercadal, in front of the city hall, where municipal groups supporting independence read a four-point manifesto, the last point of which called for the departure of the Spanish police forces temporarily lodged in the city.

 The participation in these demonstrations and the signing of this manifesto are what led Mrs. Mariona Quadrada to be accused of a crime of incitement of hatred.
 Given her failure to appear before court after two previous summonses, the judge ordered her detention so that she would be forced to appear before the court.